AmnestyInternational/amnestyinternational.github.com/_posts/2014-06-29-protest-monitoring-data-projects.md

 ### Digital protest tools

-There are several interesting protest tools in use today (and one not) that we had in mind while starting this project.
+There are several interesting protest tools in use today (and one not) that we had in mind while starting this project:

 1. The [Natalia wristband](http://natalia.civilrightsdefenders.org/#bracelet), from Civil Rights Defenders, is a GPS and communications enabled strap.
 Worn by an individual, it emits a distress alert when triggered (by being removed, for example)
 1. [Panic Button](https://panicbutton.io/), from Amnesty International, is an Android app that sends out a distress alert when triggered
 1. Sukey was an anti-kettling, protest-mapping platform.
 It allowed coordination between protesters on the ground with a sort of "air traffic control" online.
 Sukey is no longer active
 1. [Witness.org](http://witness.org/) provides tools for shooting and disseminating protest video.

-These projects are focused on various forms of data collection, mostly on a personal level.
-They focus on personal security and qualitative observation.
+These projects focus on personal security or qualitative observation during protests.
 We are interested in augmenting these tools with quantitative, big-picture, techniques.

 ### Social media monitoring

-We want to create a predicitve model for protests.
+We are working towards a predicitve model for protests.
 In part, this is to understand how to keep protests safe and effective.
-Its also to understand and raise the visibility of messages from protesters.
+We also want to understand and raise the visibility of messages from protesters:

 1. [NoHomoPhobes](http://www.nohomophobes.com/#!/today/) is a social media monitoring project that tracks homophobic language online.
 It has a simple, direct interface that beautifully illustrates a defined message.
 1. [twXplorer](http://twxplorer.knightlab.com/) is a platform for seeing what is being talked about locally, on Twitter.